monktastic/blog/pages/dtrh-notes.md

 description: Learning how to not be confused
 ---

+## Summary

 > "Reality is that which, when you stop believing in it, doesn't go away." -- Philip K Dick

-I want to play with your sense of reality a bit.
-If it becomes uncomfortable, feel free to stop.
-Even if you don't, it's probably fine: your mind has potent defense mechanisms to prevent investigating more deeply than you're ready for.
+It is not possible to prove that the past really happened.
+We cannot even say that it "probably" happened without making assumptions that can only be justified through circular reasoning.
+Ultimately, our decision to believe in time is *pure preference*.

+It is possible and beneficial to have a *functional* belief in physical reality without taking it *literally*.

+To do so, you will need to "root your mind" and gain access to the layers that give rise to your metaphysics.

+There are some practical benefits that are easy to communicate.

+There are other benefits which can only sound like lunacy until you have at least partially unveiled the metaphysical machinery.

+## Unpacked

+### Layers of mind

+The mind is made up of many layers.
+Normally we only have access to very superficial layers, in which our conscious thought is unfolding.
+Your thoughts as you read this reside in these upper layers.

+When you begin to meditate, you will discover layers of thought that you normally do not notice but are nonetheless consciously accessible.
+A good analogy is when you are reading a book, only to discover that your eyes have been scanning the page while your mind was elsewhere.
+Those thoughts are consciously accessible, but below the threshold of awareness.

+You have many thousands of such thoughts a day.
+If you learned to notice them, a lot of your mood and personality could be understood on a level that is not possible otherwise.
+This accounts for the commonly recognized benefits of meditation.

+### What lies beneath

+If you keep digging, you will discover the extremely subtle mental processes that give rise to your experience of reality itself, and discover how they are self-reinforcing.
+The mind labels an experience as "memory," which it takes as evidence for a real past.
+Being such a deep layer of mind, that conclusion manifests as a visceral *experience of* time.
+This produces the illusion that the experience is happening *to you* (rather than you fabricating it), and this "external validation" provides justification for itself.

+In a remarkable twist, you discover that your metaphysics is not *false,* per se: rather, *it is true because you make it so*.

+At this point, the smokescreen is woven tightly enough that it can trivially parry intellectual attacks from higher layers.
+Behold the dazzling array of techniques your mind is currently employing to disbelieve what is written here.
+There is a **profoundly meaningful** sense in which our own mind gives rise to the entire thing-we-call-reality (henceforth, just "reality"), but without seeing it for ourselves, the most we are willing to do is approximate this with something like "there is a *real* reality, and our *brain* gives rise to our personal experience of it."
+This is a powerful defense mechanism, and you should be grateful for it.

+What remains when you stop believing cannot be put into words, and whatever approximation you are forming right now is hopelessly inaccurate.

+### The glory

+If you manage to stop taking reality for granted for even a moment, it is felt as profoundly liberating.
+This is similar to not taking some particular thing (say, your health) for granted, but *infinitely* more expansive.
+It is as though you are repeatedly overwhelmed with the incomprehensible miracle of existence, and are suddenly free to reinterpret life events in a healthier context.

+The sheer glory, awe, and wonder can only be approximated with very low fidelity while remaining shoehorned inside your worldview, such as when you are in awe of a scientific theory.
+And even when we do have a genuinely transcendent experience, our mind rushes to fit it into a framework (whether scientific or religious).

+As you put your world in a healthier context, things in life often seem to work out better.
+You utterly forgive your wife for a long-held grudge, and she suddenly becomes more loving.
+Sometimes this kind of thing happens even when your worldview cannot accommodate it: your wife was halfway around the world, and you hadn't even communicated.

+### The mission

+You are confronted with a choice: do I stay comfy in my metaphysics and potentially circumscribe the degree of healing that is possible, or do I venture out into the unknown?
+Do I continue to fabricate a world in which such things have never happened, giving me the evidence I need to demonstrate that they can't?

+How you respond will depend on your training and readiness.

+### The path

+Insanity is what occurs when the deepest layers of mind are generating a reality that higher layers refuse to align with.
+It is a distinct possibility if you try to force your way into realization without preparation, such as taking psychedelics for the "wrong reasons."

+The mission laid out by the Buddha (amongst others) is to progressively but completely relax this death-grip on our worldview and see for ourselves what remains.
+It would be absurd to believe you have any such ability without significant practice.
+A high IQ can easily be used to strengthen the mind's deceptions.
+Luckily, in conjunction with meditation, there are many complementary practices we can employ: radical gratitude, radical forgiveness, radical self-compassion....

 ## Time is a lie

 Young earth creationists believe that the earth was created in the past ten thousand years.
-The neo-creationist Omphalos Hypothesis points out that dinosaur bones and other seemingly old artifacts might have been planted there by God as a test of our faith.
+The neo-creationist Omphalos Hypothesis explains that dinosaur bones and other seemingly old artifacts might have been planted there recently by God as a test of our faith.

 As ludicrous as this may strike you, there is no logical contradiction in it.
 In fact, there is no way to disprove that the universe sprang into existence, fully-formed, last Thursday.
-The philosopher-mathematician Bertrand Russell took it one step further:
+The mathematician-philosopher Bertrand Russell took it one step further:

 > "There is no logical impossibility in the hypothesis that the world sprang into being five minutes ago, exactly as it then was, with a population that 'remembered' a wholly unreal past."

-Taken to its logical limit, this may all have appeared freshly in this very moment, the past being nothing but an illusion.
-But while such a claim is not logically impossible, it is certainly very improbable.
+Taken to its logical limit, this may all have appeared freshly in *this* very moment, the past being nothing but an illusion.
+You can even apply that reasoning now.
+Or now.
+Or now.
+Perhaps you never actually read the above paragraphs, but just popped into existence with the memory of having done so.

+But while such a claim is not logically *impossible*, it is certainly very *improbable*.
 Right?

-Well, stop for a moment and consider how you might calculate such a probability.
-Since (by construction) the Russell world looks in all ways identical to this one, no evidence from the world should bias your belief.
-You can try to use a theoretical justification like Ockham's Razor, but you're not permitted to justify it by pointing out how well it has worked in the past.
-You may insist that it's ludicrous to believe that such an intricate world could pop into existence out of nowhere, but again, that presupposes the view it is trying to justify.
-It amounts to an argument from indignation.

-If you're careful and honest, you will discover that through evidence and reason alone, we should not assign a higher probability to our usual worldview than Russell's (or numerous other equally strange ones).
-And yet, it seems totally unproductive to question it.

-For this reason, Russell himself refused to take radical skepticism seriously:
+Well, stop for a moment and consider how you might evaluate such a probability.
+Suppose you have two models to choose from: one in which everything suddenly appeared exactly as it is now (let's call this the Russell metaphysics), and the other is the default model of materialism.
+What evidence will you use to decide in favor of one or the other?

+A moment's thought will reveal that any facts gleaned from the world are fully compatible with either model.
+As such, they should not bias you toward believing in one or the other.
+As an example, suppose you are trying to determine whether an unseen coin is a nickel or a quarter.
+If you are told that it was flipped and came up heads, this shouldn't cause you to favor either answer.
+Even if you were told the results of one thousand tosses, you still have learned nothing.
+You need evidence that *differs* in the two cases, and we've purposely constructed Russell to be *identical* in all appearances to materialism.

+Okay, so all physical evidence is out.
+You could try to argue that on theoretical grounds, it's absurdly unlikely for such a complex world to spring into existence from nowhere.
+But this involves circular
+reasoning: it *presupposes* that what we know about the world is true.

+You may try to use Occam's Razor to make a case, but again you must be careful.
+If your argument relies on anything from the past -- such as evidence suggesting that simpler models tend to be correct -- then you are again *assuming* your metaphysics in order to prove it.
+You may use Occam's Razor in its aesthetic form (namely, that simpler models are more beautiful and thus preferable), but then you are not stating a *probability* but a *preference*.

+No matter how you slice it, the only way you can say it is "likely" that the past really happened is by making assumptions that can only be justified through circular reasoning.
+Ultimately, your decision to believe in time is *pure preference*.

+Nonetheless, it is such an incredibly *strong* preference that it may be hard to recognize as one.
+Such a conclusion is uncomfortable, and this discomfort is good enough reason to believe in time -- logic be damned.
+Russell:

-> “Skepticism, while logically impeccable, is psychologically impossible, and there is an element of frivolous insincerity in any philosophy which pretends to accept it.”
+> “Skepticism, while **logically impeccable**, is **psychologically impossible**, and there is an element of frivolous insincerity in any philosophy which pretends to accept it.”

 Same with David Hume (whose brilliant Problem of Induction similarly refutes the rationality of using the past to make any predictions about